wtdcode/erigon/cmd/downloader/readme.md

 - When snapshots are created? - Blocks older than 90K (`FullImmutabilityThreshold`) are moved from DB to files in-background

-- Where snapshots are stored? - `datadir/snapshots`
+- Where snapshots are stored? - `datadir/snapshots` - you can symlink/mount it to cheaper disk.

 - When snapshots are pulled? - Erigon download snapshots **only-once** when creating node - all other files are self-generated

 - How does it benefit the new nodes? - P2P and Becaon networks may have not enough good peers for old data (no incentives).
+StageSenders results are included into blocks snaps - means new node can skip it.

-- How network benefit? - To serve immutable snapshots can use cheaper infrastructure (S3/R2/BitTorrent/etc...) - maintaining fully-synced node for mainnet/bsc/polygon may be very expensive (need lots of good hardware).
+- How network benefit? - To serve immutable snapshots can use cheaper infrastructure (S3/R2/BitTorrent/etc...) - maintaining fully-synced node for mainnet/bsc/polygon may be expensive (doesens of Tb of nvme).

-- How does it benefit current nodes?
+- How does it benefit current nodes? - Erigon's db is 1-file - which is not friendly for maintainance. can't mount

 ## Start Erigon with snapshots support